hackzilla-project/TicketBundle/README.md

-Ticketing Bundle v1
+Ticketing Bundle v2 [WIP]
 ===================

-Latest version.
-See 0.9 for [previous version](https://github.com/hackzilla/TicketBundle/tree/0.9.x).
+Currently V2 is a work in progress, please use v1.

 Simple multilingual ticketing bundle to add to any project.
 Languages: English, French, Russian, German and Spanish.